jshwi/docsig/README.rst

         :param None: ✖
         """
     <BLANKLINE>
-    E102: includes parameters that do not exist
+    E102: includes parameters that do not exist (params-do-not-exist)
-    E106: duplicate parameters found
+    E106: duplicate parameters found (duplicate-params-found)
-    E107: parameter appears to be incorrectly documented
+    E107: parameter appears to be incorrectly documented (param-incorrectly-documented)
     <BLANKLINE>
     1